How to Add Standby Nodes to Caching Database Clusters

 Redis is an open source, key-value database built with an in-memory design that emphasizes speed.
 It has support for rich data types, atomic operations, and Lua scripting.

 In a database cluster, standby nodes maintain a copy of the primary node.
 If the primary node fails, a standby node is automatically promoted to replace it.
-Redis clusters can have up to one standby node.
+Caching clusters can have up to one standby node.

 You can add standby nodes during cluster creation in the cluster configuration section of the create page.